-Guild Insurance must also give written notice to the injured worker and employer once determines the claim is to be accepted.
+Guild Insurance must also give written notice to the injured worker and employer once determines the claim is to be accepted within two working days after decision.

 Dispute of Liability

 A dispute happens when Guild Insurance determines, based on the available information, that an injured worker is not entitled to workers compensation benefits.
 This includes the insurer disputing that: